cs50/cs50.readthedocs.io/style50.md

 wherein highlighted in green are four spaces that should be added for style's sake.

-### Deletion

-Consider the code below, wherein the curly braces are unnecessarily indented.
+On the other hand, consider the code below, wherein the curly braces are unnecessarily indented.

 ```
 #include <stdio.h>